TeamAtlas/Issues/README.md

 # Issues
 If you have found any bugs within the Server, TeamSpeak or any other platform related to Team Atlas, please post them here as an "issue".
+To submit an issue, please follow this link: https://github.com/TeamAtlas/Issues/issues/new

 If you plan to report an issue, to make it easy to recreate, please follow the template provided below.